HeapVoid/bun-imba-template/README.md

 # bun-imba-template

 This template uses [Bimba](https://github.com/HeapVoid/bimba) CLI tool to show how easily frontend could be developed with [Imba](https://imba.io) under [Bun](https://bun.sh).
-The speed and overall experience is marvelous.
+The speed and overall experience is marvelous, so there is no need for dedicated bundlers like Vite.
+Just put all the assets straight in the public folder and use them as a variable values (see how Bun and Imba icons are used), to prevent Imba from bundling them.

-Install Bun.
-Though at the moment it does not natively run under Windows, it works well under WSL.
-I use Windows myself and I like using Bun.
+Install Bun (it now supports Windows).

 Clone this project and install project dependecies (there are only two of them: Imba and tiny Bimba-cli):